We have compiled answers to the questions we are being asked in relation to the coronavirus pandemic.

 You may find the myGPhC system will not let you submit your reflective account until you make a declaration about a peer discussion.
 You do not need to submit a peer discussion, so please tick 'yes' on the declaration to over-ride this.

-Our current intention would be that we will resume revalidation requirements in full after 31 December 2020, but we will keep this under review and provide an update towards the end of the year.
+Our current intention would be that we will resume revalidation requirements in full after 30 April 2021, but we will keep this under review and provide an update in early 2021.

 What standards do I need to reflect on?